CNY Arts, Inc.

 Regrants Program Officer

-Ben Verdi is originally from Buffalo, NY and graduated from Le Moyne College with a BA in History with Honors.
-He also earned his MS in Arts Administration from Le Moyne College, where he met Stephen Butler as a professor and assisted CNY Arts with school ticket sales for Dasher’s Magical Gift.
+Ben is originally from Buffalo, NY and graduated from Le Moyne College with a BA in History with Honors and a MS in Arts Administration.
+During his Arts Administration program, Ben met Steve Butler as a professor and worked at CNY Arts with school ticket sales for Dasher’s Magical Gift.
 From there, he joined Irish Classical Theatre, where he ran the box office and acted as the public face of the theatre.
-Ben was also a swim coach for multiple teams, both in Buffalo and Syracuse, working with athletes of all ages, serving as a certified meet director and doing development and fundraising projects.
-In his spare time, Ben enjoys running, reading and exploring Central New York.
-Starting in September 2022, Ben is also serving as the Assistant Men's and Women's Swimming & Diving Coach at Le Moyne College.
+Ben has also been a swim coach and a certified meet director for multiple teams, both in Buffalo and Syracuse, working with athletes of all ages.
+Currently, Ben is also the Assistant Men's and Women's Swimming & Diving Coach at Le Moyne College.

 9E30DFE7 3424 4635 9BD8 98310B7AD9BA